AqwamCreates/MatrixL/README.md

 https://aqwamcreates.github.io/MatrixL/

-By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](docs/TermsAndConditions.md).
+By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](docs/TermsAndConditions.md).

-For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms and Conditions Violation Bounty Reward Information](docs/TermsAndConditionsViolationBountyRewardInformation.md).
+For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](docs/TermsAndConditionsViolationBountyRewardInformation.md).